MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-install-on-linux.md

             export JAVA_HOME=/usr/lib/jvm/jdk1.8.0_45/jre

-3. Install [Microsoft R Services 2016](http://go.microsoft.com/fwlink/?LinkID=698527), which includes ScaleR for multi-processor and big data support. **Follow the instructions provided with Microsoft R Services 2016 to install it as well as any of its dependencies.**  [Contact technical support](https://support.microsoft.com/) if you cannot find the proper version of Microsoft R Services 2016.
+3. Install [Microsoft R Server 2016](http://go.microsoft.com/fwlink/?LinkID=698527), which includes ScaleR for multi-processor and big data support. **Follow the instructions provided with Microsoft R Server 2016 to install it as well as any of its dependencies.**  [ Contact technical support](https://support.microsoft.com/) if you cannot find the proper version of Microsoft R Server 2016.

-4. Install **DeployR Rserve 8.0.5**, a dependency of DeployR, after Microsoft R Services 2016 as follows:
+4. Install **DeployR Rserve 8.0.5**, a dependency of DeployR, after Microsoft R Server 2016 as follows:

     A. [Download the Linux tar file for DeployR Rserve 8.0.5, `deployrRserve_8.0.5.tar.gz`](https://github.com/Microsoft/deployr-rserve/releases/).